 When someone visits a food market he would definitely come across packages either mentioning that the product included contains gluten or, in contrary, that the item is gluten-free.
 Have you at one time wondered what gluten is?
 In short, gluten is a protein that is found in barley, wheat as well as rye, and often in their byproducts just like pasta or as an additive to other merchandise.

-Having such a warning implies that there is a potential danger to consuming such a product, so anyone may wonder how serious a threat is a gluten-containing foods.
+Having such a warning implies that there is a potential danger of consuming such a product, so anyone may wonder how serious a threat is a gluten-containing food.
 Once more the answer is short but is not simple.
 Although it is not dangerous to the general population, if a consumer has a food intolerance when it comes to gluten it could prove quite uncomfortable, thus the warning on the offers.

 To be more precise, a person with the latter intolerance would essentially experience stomach discomfort, bloating, gas and diarrhea and perhaps in some cases more severe symptoms similar to an allergic reaction, which could even lead to death!
 The above-mentioned person can be tagged as having a gluten allergy with the difference between minor and major case indications.